10x invites your idea submissions through November 16; announces FY22 themes

 A few example topics that meet the spirit of this theme include opportunities for the government and the public to co-design and build products and services together, improving the government’s ability to quickly respond to public inquiries and comments, improving customer experience for the public, and finding ways to elevate community-level concerns.

-Digital responses to climate change
+Digital responses to climate challenges

 10x is interested in supporting projects that will help the government prepare for the climate challenges of the near future.